Kendall Jenner Says She’s Like Her Dad, Not As ‘Girly’ As Kylie Or The Kardashians

 A post shared by Harper’s BAZAAR (@harpersbazaarus) on

-The downside of being famous.
+The downside of being famous

 After Kim Kardashian was robbed in October 2016 in Paris, Kris Jenner increased security for the whole family.
 However, Kendall still had a scary encounter with a mentally ill fan who sat waiting on the edge of her driveway for her.